 Setting Up Your Fundraiser

-Launching a peer to peer fundraising campaign is simple with Bonfire.
-The nonprofit that you’re fundraising for has worked with Bonfire to do a lot of the heavy lifting for you, so you will be able to hop in and get your campaign up and running quickly.
+Launching a peer-to-peer fundraising campaign on Bonfire is simple.
+Chances are, the nonprofit you’re fundraising for has already worked with Bonfire and has done most of the heavy lifting for you, so you should be able to hop in and get your campaign up and running quickly.